dmportella/hateoas-helpers/README.md

-# hatoas-helpers
+# hateoas-helpers
-A collection of helper methods and libraries to implement HATOAS on expressjs.
+A collection of helper methods and libraries to implement HATEOAS on expressjs.